masasam/emacs-helm-directory/README.md

 # helm-directory-find-file

-Select directory with helm and select the file in this directory with helm.
+Select directory with helm and select the file in this directory with helm interface.

+Since the directory has important meanings at the framework,

+I want to complement with helm only the files that is in the meaningful directory.

+This package provide it.

+When you select a directory with helm, the file in that directory can be used with helm.

 ## Requirements

 - Emacs 24.3 or higher
 - helm 2.0 or higher
+- find, ls command

 ## Sample Configuration